 Retaliation.

 Any intentional adverse action against any individual who makes an allegation, files a report, serves as a witness, assists a complainant or respondent, or participates in any university investigation or proceeding.

-Any intentional adverse action against any individual who makes an allegation, files a report, serves as a witness, assists a complainant or respondent, or participates in any university investigation or proceeding.
+Harm to Animals

+Intentional physical harm or threats of harm to animals, including but not limited to companion animals, service animals, or emotional support animals.
+Lawful hunting and fishing is not prohibited by this Code.
+The care and use of animals involved in research activities is governed by the Office of Responsible Research Practices Institutional Animal Care and Use Committee and not this Code.

 (Board approval dates: 3/2/2001, 7/11/2003, 7/7/2006, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016, 2/22/2019, 5/31/2019)

 Student Conduct Procedures 3335-23-05 Initiation, inquiry and investigation of code violations.

 Initiation.

-Person(s) who witness, experience or become aware of what they believe to be a possible code violation should provide information to the following officials or offices.
+Person(s) who witness, experience or become aware of what they believe to be a possible Code violation should provide information to the following officials or offices.

-Complaints about possible code violations occurring in residence halls should be reported to the residence hall director;
+Complaints about possible Code violations occurring in residence halls should be reported to the residence hall director;

-Complaints about possible non-residence hall related code violations should be reported to the office of student conduct, or chief student conduct officer for the regional campuses;
+Complaints about possible non-residence-hall-related Code violations should be reported to the Office of Student Conduct, or chief student conduct officer for the regional campuses;

 Complaints about possible sexual misconduct should be reported pursuant to the Non-Discrimination, Harassment, and Sexual Misconduct Policy;